-The Research Center for Tropical Infectious Diseases, Which Inherited its history from the information and Reference Center of Tropical Medicine, was established in April 2001.
-According to the history the center has three missions.

-The center functions as a museum of tropical diseases, which is unique in Japan.
-Next, the center also provides necessary information and references related to tropical diseases to all the staff, graduate students, researchers and trainees, as well as members of the public who visit the Institute.
-The third mission of the center is to contribute to the global control of the tropical infectious diseases.
-We analyze the factors that regulate the epidemics of the diseases to find appropriate control measure of the infection.
+The Research Center for Tropical Infectious Diseases, which inherited its history from Information and Reference Center of Tropical Medicine, was established in April 2001.
+The mission of the center is to contribute to the global control of the tropical infectious diseases.
+We analyze factors that regulate the epidemics of the diseases to find appropriate control measures of the infection.
+The center also provides necessary information and references related to tropical diseases to all the staff, graduate students, researchers and trainees, as well as members of the public who visit the Institute.